Skparab1/Skparab1/README.md

     - Encryption code 2.2: The next version of Encryption code.
       - With features like Encryption code account
       - see repo in Encryptioncode organization
- - An AI engine
-    - I'm working on an AI engine, similar to a virtual assistant, except with integrated machine learning
  - Master math calculator
     - Compilation of all math codes in my math codes repo.
 Runs on command line interface.
     - Check out my master-math-calculator repository